Jaxelr/Minimig/README.md

 ### Reverting Migrations

 Many migration systems have a notion of reversing a migration or "downgrading" in some sense.
-Mayflower has no such concept.
+Minimig has no such concept.
 If you want to reverse the effects of one migration, then you write a new migration to do so.
-Mayflower lives in a forward-only world.
+Minimig lives in a forward-only world.

 ## License